-Rooted in the classical university tradition, arts & humanities degrees examine the role that human beings play in the development of the world.
-Arts & humanities majors look at the ways that art and culture have influenced history, and how those decisions affect the way we deal with other people in our everyday lives.
+Rooted in the classical university tradition, arts and humanities degrees examine the role that human beings play in the development of the world. arts and humanities majors look at the ways that art and culture have influenced history, and how those decisions affect the way we deal with other people in our everyday lives.

-What Jobs are Hot in Arts & Humanities?
+What Jobs are Hot in Arts and Humanities?

 Visit any college campus today, and you'll hear dorm rooms blasting the sounds of high-energy video games.
 Most of those fantasy worlds grew from the brainstorms of video game designers.
 Game art & design careers have exploded in the past few years, with arts and humanities majors combining their skills in art, language, and social interaction to develop new generations of challenging, engrossing games.